Cooking Italy: Rosemary Focaccia with Olives, Roasted Tomatoes

 So I set out to rework the recipe, looking for a softer dough.
 I increased the yeast and changed over to bread flour.
 The pictures you see are my second try.
 It rapidly disappeared, but I was still curious and made a third try.

-The Focaccia Goldlocks Says is “Just Right”
+Goldlocks Says this focaccia is “Just Right”

 For focaccia number 3, I made it again, and allowed it to rise even longer from 90 minutes to 2 hours,